radRoy/boid/README.md

 ### things to discuss

-- "We like things that make us go fast.", i.e., to `jit` or not to `jit`?
+- POSTPONE "We like things that make us go fast.", i.e., to `jit` or not to `jit`?
   - or even to `jitclass`?
   - both cases: beware so-called `reflected lists` and the like (see the [Deprecation Notices](https://numba.pydata.org/numba-doc/latest/reference/deprecation.html?highlight=list%20deprecation) of the Numba documentation page
 - More/Less organisation?
 How to proceed?
+  - fine, faster
 - conda python environment:
   - [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html): You can also share your environment with someone by giving them a copy of your `environment.yaml` file.
   - [conda: managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)